Pooja-Rajkumar/rectools/README.md

 Let A denote the matrix of ratings, with Y<sub>ij</sub> in row i, column
 j.
 Most of A is unknown, and we wish to predict the unknown values.
-*Nonnegative matrix factorization* does this as follows:
+Nonnegative Matrix Factorization (NMF) does this as follows:

 We find nonnegative matrices W and H, each of rank k, such that A is approximately equal to the product WH.
 Here k is a user-defined tuning